-Houston firefighter log details unfolding tragedy, chaos at Astroworld
+Police reported ‘multiple people trampled’ at Astroworld festival at 9:30 p.m., log shows.
+The performance went on for another 41 minutes.

 The show would continue another 40 minutes, until around 10:11 p.m., even after the log shows fire officials had declared a mass casualty event.

-The log is a summary of communications overheard by four firefighters monitoring six radio communication channels from a mobile unit outside the venue, according to Houston Professional Fire Fighters Association President Patrick M. “Marty” Lancton.
+The log is a summary of communications overheard by four firefighters monitoring six radio communication channels from a mobile unit outside the venue, according to Houston Professional Fire Fighters Association President Patrick M. Lancton.
 Some of the channels were those being used by Houston police officers inside the venue to communicate with other fire, police and county emergency officials, Lancton said.

 The document provides a detailed accounting of a festival that ended with nine dead and dozens injured on Nov.
 5 in an event now under police investigation.